OctopusDeploy/docs/docs/octopus-cloud/index.md

 1. Select the Cloud region for your instance.
 Currently the only option is **US - Oregon**.
 1. Click **Enter account details**.
 1. Create your first user for Octopus Cloud.
-1. Enter the username the user will use to log into Octopus Cloud.
-1. Create a password for the user and confirm the password.
 1. Click **Continue to Confirmation**.
 1. Confirm the details you've provided, agree to the terms and click **Looks good.
 Deploy my Octopus!**.

 You will be taken to the account provisioning screen.
 Please note it can take five to ten minutes for your Octopus Cloud instance to be ready.
 You will receive an email when the instance is ready to use.

-When the instance is ready, you will see it (and any other instances you have access to) the next time you log in to your Octopus account at [https://account.octopus.com/account/signin](https://account.octopus.com/account/signin).
+When the instance is ready, you will see it (and any other instances you have access to) the next time you log in to your Octopus account at [https://octopus.com/signin](https://octopus.com/signin).

 ## Uploading packages to Octopus Cloud Servers